 References

 Formatting for references starting on this page.
 Ensure you follow the guidance in Chapter 7 of the APA manual for all references. *****for full points on the grading rubric one of the items is to have at least three current and credible references****Current means – five years or less old****You can use any resources except Wiki, etc as identified in the syllabus to complete your assignments and discussions ****

+Written Expression and Formatting - Paragraph Development and Organization: Paragraphs make clear points that support well-developed ideas, flow logically, and demonstrate continuity of ideas.
+Sentences are carefully focused—neither long and rambling nor short and lacking substance.
+A clear and comprehensive purpose statement and introduction is provided which delineates all required criteria.
+Paragraphs and sentences follow writing standards for flow, continuity, and clarity.
+A clear and comprehensive purpose statement, introduction, and conclusion is provided which delineates all required criteria.

+Written Expression and Formatting - English writing standards: Correct grammar, mechanics, and proper punctuation.
+Uses correct grammar, spelling, and punctuation with no errors.

+Written Expression and Formatting - The paper follows correct APA format for title page, headings, font, spacing, margins, indentations, page numbers, parenthetical/in-text citations, and reference list.
+Uses correct APA format with no errors.